mklindtner/rest-api-frontend/README.md

 * dataFacade

 # Auth
-Example of a user login form
+* Example of a user login form
-A general authenthication facade
+* a general authenthication is provided facade

+# Tools
+* React / javascript
+* Routing
+* Bootstrap